-Further, the presence of AAS in urine is reinforced by an elevated [testosterone/epitestosterone (T/E) ratio].
-An elevated T/E ratio in the absence of AAS in urine suggests doping, but may be due to other factors such as naturally occurring elevated testosterone and metabolites.
+Further, the presence of AAS in urine is reinforced by an elevated T/E ratio.
+Please note that an elevated T/E ratio in the absence of AAS in urine suggests doping, but may be due to other factors such as naturally occurring elevated testosterone and metabolites.
 This can be confirmed or refuted by GC/C/IRMS.
-Failure to record T/E ratios, as this was done in the London Washout Schedules certainly discredits this document.
+Failure to record T/E ratios, as this was the case with the London Washout Schedules certainly discredits this document, because Ms Galitskaia's T/E ratio should have been elevated on 15 July 2012 if she had been on Desoxymethyltestosterone (DMT).